myshell-ai/OpenVoice/docs/QA.md

 ```
 Downloading: "https://github.com/snakers4/silero-vad/zipball/master" to /home/user/.cache/torch/hub/master.zip
 ```
-The download would fail if your machine can not access github.
+The download would fail if your machine cannot access github.
 Please download the zip from "https://github.com/snakers4/silero-vad/zipball/master" manually and unzip it to `/home/user/.cache/torch/hub/snakers4_silero-vad_master`.
 You can also see [this issue](https://github.com/myshell-ai/OpenVoice/issues/57) for solutions for other versions of silero.